ewernqvi/mvc_rest_demo/README.md

 Ensure that the test fails, we have not fixed our controller yet remember!

-OK, lets fix the controller
+OK, let's fix the controller
 ```javascript
 angular.module('buyAndSellApp.controllers', []).
   controller('AdvertismentsCtrl', ['$scope', function($scope) {